Snowpark Container Services: Working with services

 Note

-A job service runs like a job and terminates when done.
-Using service function or ingress to communicate with a job service is not supported.
+• Using a service function or ingress to communicate with a job service is not supported.

-You cannot create a job service wit a specification that defines a public endpoint.
+• You cannot create a job service with a specification that defines a public endpoint.

 The following sections provide details.

 A service function is a user-defined function (UDF) you create using CREATE FUNCTION (Snowpark Container Services).
 However, instead of writing the UDF code directly, you associate the UDF with your service endpoint.
-Note that, you can associate a service function only with a service endpoint that supports the HTTP or HTTPS protocol.
+Note that you can associate a service function only with a service endpoint that supports the HTTP protocol (see spec.endpoints field (optional)).

 spec: